Hospitalized high school football player in need of blood donations, family says

 Remy Hidalgo's mother said on social media that the teen is in need of B- and AB- blood donations.
 He was said to be in "very critical" condition at a New Orleans Hospital Thursday.

+The Blood Center in Denham Springs has set up a blood drive on behalf of Remy.
+The drive will take place on Saturday, Sept.
+19 from 9 a.m. to 5 p.m.
+The Blood Center is located at 1971 Florida Ave.
+SW, Suite C.

-A list of donation spots can be found below.
+A list of other places to donate can be found below.

 You can also visit this website for more info on donor center sites.
 Due to coronavirus precautions, donors are asked to make an appointment.